plebianstribe/semantic-density-medexp/README.md

-# semantic-density-paper
+# semantic-density-medexp
-This repo contains the source code for reproducing the experimental results reported in paper: "Semantic Density: Uncertainty Quantification for Large Language Models through Confidence Measurement in Semantic Space", which is accepted to Neurips 2024 (Arxiv link: https://arxiv.org/abs/2405.13845).
+This repo will contain the source code for reproducing the experimental results reported in paper: "TINY: Semantic-based Uncertainty Quantification in LLMS: A Case Study on Medical Explanation Generation Task.", which is accepted to ICLR 2025 QUESTION workshop (Arxiv link: to be updated).

+Note: this repository is currently forked directly from the main paper, additional commits for the medical explanation datasets and experiments will be added as soon as possible.

 ## Environment Setup